 Our Nominating and Corporate Governance Committee is responsible for making recommendations regarding corporate governance; identification, evaluation and nomination of candidates for directorships; and the structure and composition of our Board and committees thereof.
 In addition, the Nominating and Corporate Governance Committee oversees our corporate governance guidelines, approves our committee charters, oversee compliance with our code of business conduct and ethics, contributes to succession planning, reviews actual and potential conflicts of interest of our directors and officers other than related person transactions reviewed by the Audit Committee, and oversees the Board of Director self-evaluation process.
-Additionally, the Nominating and Corporate Governance Committee reviews and evaluates, on an annual basis, the Nominating and Corporate Governance Committee reviews and evaluates, on an annual basis, the Nominating and Corporate Governance.
+Additionally, the Nominating and Corporate Governance Committee reviews and evaluates, on an annual basis, the Nominating and Corporate Governance Committee charter and the Committee's performance.

 The current members of our Nominating and Corporate Governance Committee are Messrs.
 Kamin and Krasnow, with Mr. Krasnow serving as the chair of the Committee.
 All of the members of our Nominating and Corporate Governance Committee are independent under the applicable rules and regulations of Nasdaq.
-The Nominating and Corporate Governance Committee operates under a written charter, which is available at our website, www.tileshop.com, in the "Info - Legal/Investors- Investor Relations" section, under "Governance - Governance Documents."
+The Nominating and Corporate Governance Committee operates under a written charter, which is available at our website, www.tileshop.com, in the "Info - Legal/Investors- Investor Relations" section, under "Governance Documents."
 The Nominating and Corporate Governance Committee met one time between January 1, 2013 and December 31, 2013.